Lima Memorial Health System Logo

 Symptoms

 Symptoms occur suddenly.
-They are due to the bacteria growing in number inside the body.
+They are due to the bacteria growing in large numbers inside the body.
 Symptoms include:

 • Fever and chills